c01952f666540050efb7f2750d8e3e91/SCToolkit/README.md

 # Decentralised Staking

 A small project I made to recreate the functionality of scaffold ETH.
+It runs with NextJS for the frontend and I use Anvil and Foundry to deploy the smart contracts.

+### Next Steps
+- Add Custom function call for a contract with
+- Adding the correct unit tests for this challenge
+- Complete the challenge

 ## Install